gitter-badger/ecs/README.md

 }
 ```

-> **Important!** Dont forget to manually init all fields of new added component: default values will not work due all components will be reused automatically multiple times through internal pool (no destroying / creating new instance for each request for performance reason).
+> **Important!** Dont forget to manually init all fields of new added component.
+Default value initializers will not work due all components can be reused automatically multiple times through builtin pooling mechanism (no destroying / creating new instance for each request for performance reason).

 > **Important!** Dont forget to cleanup reference links to instances of another components / engine classes before removing components from entity, otherwise it can lead to memory leaks.